-11. The Impact, Risks and Countermeasures of the Change of Management Right on the Company

-The Company has not changed its management rights in recent years or as of the date of publication of the annual report.
-The Company has strengthened various corporate governance measures, introduced independent directors and established Audit Committee in order to enhance the protection of the rights of the overall shareholders.
+11. The Impact, Risks and Countermeasures of the Change of Management Right on the Company measures, introduced independent directors and established Audit Committee in order to enhance the protection of the rights of the overall shareholders.
 In addition, the operation of the Company relies on professional managers, and its good performance should be supported by shareholders.
 Moreover, the Company has formulated a complete internal control system and relevant management rules.
 Therefore, the change of the right to operate should not result in the significant impact on the Company's operation.